Canonical Transformation Path to Gauge Theories of Gravity: Insert the amended Hamiltonian into the action integral

-The symmetry of the metric $g_{\alpha\lambda}$ induces the symmetry of its conjugate, $\tilde{k}^{\alpha\lambda\beta}$, in its first index pair.
-Therefore, the Hamiltonian~(\ref{eq:gauge-ham3}) can be written equivalently as

-The gauge Hamiltonians~(\ref{eq:gauge-ham3}) and~(\ref{eq:gauge-ham4}) now directly reveal how the gauge procedure works.
-To set up a generally form-invariant action integral on the basis of a Lorentz-invariant one, the partial derivatives of the fields $a_{\mu}$ and $g_{\mu\nu}$ in the action integral~(\ref{eq:action-integral3}) are amended by the linear terms in the connection coefficients $\gamma$ to yield covariant derivatives.
-In contrast, the partial derivative of the connection coefficient $\gamma$---which cannot be converted into a covariant derivative due to its nontensorial character---is amended by the quadratic terms in $\gamma$ to yield the Riemann tensor.
+The action~(\ref{eq:action-integral2}) now directly reveals how the gauge procedure works.
+To set up a generally form-invariant action integral on the basis of a Lorentz-invariant one, the partial derivatives of the fields $a_{\mu}$ and $g_{\mu\nu}$ are amended by the linear terms in the connection coefficients $\gamma$ to yield covariant derivatives.
+In contrast, the partial derivative of the connection coefficient $\gamma$---which cannot be converted into a covariant derivative due to its nontensorial character---is amended by the quadratic terms in $\gamma$ to yield the Riemann-Cartan tensor.
 In both cases, the gauge procedure provides tensor quantities in place of partial derivatives.
 This result of the canonical derivation of the gauge theory of gravity is new and is \emph{not} encountered in a Lagrangian formalism.

-The first amended Hamiltonian $\tilde{\HCd}_{1}$ from Eq.~(\ref{eq:gauge-ham2}) is inserted into Eq.~(\ref{eq:action-integral2}) in to order verify that the integrand of the action integral indeed depicts a world scalar.
-Then all partial derivatives of the tensors in Eq.~(\ref{eq:action-integral2}) are promoted to covariant derivatives

-Equation~(\ref{eq:action-integral4}) shows that it is the \emph{Riemann tensor} $R\indices{^{\eta}_{\alpha\xi\beta}}$ that does actually represent the dual of $\tilde{q}\indices{_{\eta}^{\alpha\xi\beta}}$.
+With semicolons denoting covariant derivatives and the Riemann-Cartan tensor~(\ref{eq:riemann-tensor}) constituted by the terms in the third line of Eq.~(\ref{eq:action-integral2}), this action takes on the concise form:

 The given system Hamiltonian $\tilde{\HCd}_{0}$ is a scalar density by presupposition, hence, the entire integrand consists of contracted tensor quantities.
-It makes up a world scalar density, as required for a generally relativistic form-invariant action integral.
+It thus makes up a world scalar density, as required for a generally relativistic form-invariant action integral.
 The action~(\ref{eq:action-integral4}) is \emph{not} postulated, but emerges from the gauge principle, which here means to amend a given (globally) Lorentz-invariant system Hamiltonian $\tilde{\HCd}_{0}$ in a way to render it invariant under local, i.e.\ spacetime dependent, Lorentz transformations.
+In other words, the curvature of spacetime, described by the Riemann-Cartan tensor $R\indices{^{\eta}_{\alpha\xi\beta}}$, \emph{emerges} rather than being imposed by fiat.